A look behind the scenes – Sustainability Management and Life Cycle Engineering at the Fraunhofer IST

 Life Cycle Costing (LCC) evaluates the total costs of a product throughout its entire life cycle.
 Life Cycle Assessment (LCA) evaluates the environmental impact of a product or service.
 Life Cycle Engineering (LCE) involves the identification of technical measures – based on a Life Cycle Assessment – in order to enable the sustainable optimization of a product or process.

-Our LCE tools support business processes from the early phase (production planning, product development and procurement) through to the finished product, and identify optimization potential along the course of the process.
+Our LCE tools support business processes from the early development phase (production planning, product development and procurement) to the finished product, and identify optimization potential along the course of the process.
 We develop instruments for quantifying both the product carbon footprint (PCF) and the corporate carbon footprint (CCF), and offer customized learning modules in training programs on various topics relating to sustainability and LCE.

 What were the highlights in the reporting year?

 The department is involved in large-scale European research projects and various industrial projects that cover all facets of Life Cycle Engineering and sustainability topics.
 Our projects include, for example, “TranSensus LCA”, which aims to define and harmonize a standardized and applied Life Cycle Assessment approach for zero-emission vehicles (ZEV).
 Furthermore, within the framework of the “HiQ-LCA” project, we are working on the provision of high-quality LCA data for lithium battery production.
-In order to ensure significant steps towards sustainability, the department also advises industrial partners such as the Friedhelm Loh Group (which we are supporting in the development of a sustainability strategy), Volkswagen and many other companies.
+In order to ensure significant steps towards sustainability, the department also advises industrial partners such as the Friedhelm Loh Group (where we support the development of a sustainability strategy), Volkswagen and many other companies.

 What are the plans for the future?